We should all wear face masks, as often as possible, this is simply obvious, isn’t it?

 – consequently it’s almost inevitable that you will touch your face far more regularly whilst wearing one.

-Some have claimed that the wearing cloth masks for any significant period of time reduces the amount of oxygen breathed in, increases the amount of carbon dioxide,
+Some people have claimed that the wearing cloth masks for any significant period of time reduces the amount of oxygen breathed in, and increases the amount of carbon dioxide,

-– and that this can cause various health issues.
+– and that this can cause a variety o health issues.

-This has been largely proven not to be true for people in good health, however the situation is different if you already have any kind of respiratory problems.
+Most medical professionals argue these risks are very small for people in good health, however the situation is very different if you already have any kind of respiratory problems, and there are some who disagree:

 A claim that is much harder to disprove, becomes it is eminently and obviously true, is that mask wearing often leads to a false sense of security.